TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Sectionindex/Index.rst

 non-existing fields in the page-record

-\- a new field, "sectionIndex\_uid" is introduced in the page record which is detected by the function TYPO3\CMS\Core\TypoScript\TemplateService->linkData().
-If this field is present in a page record, the linkData()-function will prepend a hash-mark and the number of the field.
+\- a new field, "sectionIndex\_uid" is introduced in the page record which is detected by the `\TYPO3\CMS\Frontend\Typolink\PageLinkBuilder`.
+If this field is present in a page record, the `PageLinkBuilder` will prepend a hash-mark and the number of the field.

 **Note:**